Postgraduate Certificate in Education

-The Postgraduate Certificate in Education (PGCE/PGCertEd) is a one- or two-year higher education course in England, Wales, Northern Ireland, and South Africa -where it can take up to three years- which provides training in order to allow graduates to become teachers within maintained schools.
-In England, there are two routes available to gaining a PGCE – either on a traditional university-led teacher training course or school-led teacher training.
-In South Africa the PGCE degree is one of only two ways to become a teacher, with the other being a Bachelor of Education degree.
-In some academic institutions a Postgraduate Award (PGA) can qualify for a PGCert as a degree above a Bachelor's degree.
+The Postgraduate Certificate in Education (PGCE/PGCertEd) is a one- or two-year higher education course in England, Wales, Northern Ireland, and South Africa which provides training in order to allow graduates to become teachers within maintained schools.
+In England, there are two routes available to gaining a PGCE: either on a traditional university-led teacher training course or school-led teacher training.
+In South Africa – where it can take up to three years – the PGCE degree is one of only two ways to become a teacher, with the other being a Bachelor of Education degree.
+In some academic institutions a Postgraduate Award (PGA) can qualify for a PGCert as a degree above a bachelor's degree.

-In addition to gaining the PGCE qualification itself, those who have successfully completed the course in England or Wales are recommended for qualified teacher status (QTS) - the requirement to teach in state maintained schools in England and Wales.
-Those passing PGCEs in Northern Ireland are granted 'eligibility to teach' in Northern Ireland (equivalent to QTS).
-Though the QTS/eligibility to teach only applies in the Home Nation it was awarded in, applying for QTS/eligibility to teach in either of the other two Home Nations is a formality, and is nearly always awarded to PGCE holders.
-Furthermore, the PGCE is also widely recognised in Scotland, allowing holders to easily register as teachers there.
+In addition to gaining the PGCE qualification itself, those who have successfully completed the course in England or Wales are recommended for qualified teacher status (QTS) – the requirement to teach in state maintained schools in England and Wales.
+Those passing PGCEs in Northern Ireland are granted "eligibility to teach" in Northern Ireland (equivalent to QTS).
+Though the QTS/eligibility to teach applies in only the home nation in which it was awarded, applying for QTS/eligibility to teach in either of the other two home nations is a formality, and is nearly always awarded to PGCE holders.
+Furthermore, the PGCE is also widely recognised in Scotland, allowing holders to register easily as teachers there.

 The PGCE was previously also offered in Scotland, but was renamed the Professional Graduate Diploma in Education (PGDE) from 2005 to 2006 (the exact year depending on the university offering it).
 It is identical in content to the previous PGCE.

 Applications for admission to PGCE courses are handled by UCAS Teacher Training.
 Further and higher education lecturers are not usually required to hold QTS/eligibility to teach.
 However, many lecturers attend training courses to gain qualifications such as the Postgraduate Certificate in Further Education (PGCFE), which is comparable to the regular PGCE.
-There is also the PGCHE, for university practitioners."
+There is also the PGCHE for university practitioners."

 Course content and structure

 The PGCE is a professional qualification normally taught at a university or other higher education institution, with much of the course time spent on placements in local schools.
-A trainee teacher will have to meet the Standards for qualified teacher status and any course specific requirements to be awarded the PGCE.
+A trainee teacher will have to meet the standards for qualified teacher status and any course specific requirements to be awarded the PGCE.
 In England only, a trainee teacher also has to pass the professional skills tests before starting a course.
 The training provider will then recommend the trainee teacher for QTS to the relevant body: